MaxChamps/vscode-django-commands/README.md

 \* Extension still in development, improvements will be incremental.
 Contributions are welcome :)

+\* Only supports Unix OS for now.
+Although it may work on Windows, official support coming soon.

 ## Features

 ### List and run commands